souvik-databricks/dlt-with-debug/README.md

 Delta Live Tables (DLTs) are a great way to design data pipelines with only focusing on the core business logic.
-It makes the life of data engineers easy but while the development workflows are streamlined in DLT, when it comes to __*debugging and seeing how the data looks after each transformation step*__ in a typical DLT pipeline it becomes very painful and cumbersome as we dont have the DLT package available in our interactive environment.
+It makes the life of data engineers easy but while the development workflows are streamlined in DLT, when it comes to __*debugging and seeing how the data looks after each transformation step*__ in a typical DLT pipeline it becomes very tedious as we dont have the DLT package available in our interactive environment.

 Enter **dlt-with-debug** a lightweight decorator utility which allows developers to do interactive pipeline development by having a unified source code for both DLT run and Non-DLT interactive notebook run.